jeanmi151/gaia/README.md

   - list their md/data
   - list their org md

-one of the goal is to provide an api returning JSON so that it can be reused in other components/webpages (such as the [ids homepage](https://github.com/georchestra/htdocs/))
+one of the goals is to provide an api returning JSON so that it can be reused in other components/webpages (such as the [ids homepage](https://github.com/georchestra/htdocs/))